 The HSL Mathematical Software Library

-HSL (formerly the Harwell Subroutine Library) is a collection of threadsafe ISO Fortran codes for large scale scientific computation, written by members of the Numerical Analysis Group and other experts.
-HSL was started in 1963 and over this long period it has reached a high standard of reliability and has a worldwide reputation as a prime source of numerical codes.
-Among its best know codes are those for the solution of sparse linear systems of equations, optimization, and sparse eigenvalue problems.
+HSL (formerly the Harwell Subroutine Library) is a collection of state-of-the-art packages for large-scale scientific computation written and developed by the Computational Mathematics Group at the STFC Rutherford Appleton Laboratory and other experts.
+HSL offers users a high standard of reliability and has an international reputation as a source of robust and efficient numerical software.
+Among its best known packages are those for the solution of sparse linear systems of equations and sparse eigenvalue problems.
+MATLAB interfaces are offered for selected packages.

-If you are interested in optimization routines, much of our work in this area is released in the GALAHAD library.
+If you are interested in our optimization or nonlinear equation solving packages, our work in this area is released in the GALAHAD library.

 We currently offer three types of licence: